 What can fossilize

 Some fossils have indeed gone, but many others were never formed.
 Organisms consist of parts of differing hardness.
-Teeth are the hardest, teeth and so decay slowly enough that they may be fossilized easily.
+Teeth are the hardest and decay slowly enough that they may be fossilized easily.
 Bones decay faster than teeth, but still slowly enough to be fossilized.
 However, soft body parts usually decay before adequate sedimentation can take place.
-Only if sedimentation occurs rapidly can soft parts be preserved, as in the case of the mudslide which preserved the Burgess Shale fossils.
+Only if sedimentation occurs rapidly can soft parts be preserved, as in the case of the mudslide which preserved the fossils of the Burgess Shale and those of Chengjiang, CHiina..

 Many fossils are unable to form because of their environment.
 The ideal habitat for fossilization is a shallow basin which is slowly subsiding, providing good conditions for marine animals and for an appropriate sedimentation rate.
 This is no help for terrestrial animals.